Hide Your Mac Files With 6 Simple Methods

 4. Create a new secret folder and drop it into the Library folder.

-Rename the file with a period
+5. Rename with a period

 There are a variety of third-party apps that help you hide files on your Mac.